dimitri-meunier/dimitri-meunier.github.io/_pages/about.md

   - /about.html
 ---

-I currently hold a research intern position at the [Center for Research in Economics and Statistics](http://crest.science "CREST") at [ENSAE](https://www.ensae.fr/en/) for a remote collaboration with the [Approximate Bayesian Inference Team](https://team-approx-bayes.github.io "ApproxBayesTeam") of the [RIKEN Center for Advanced Intelligence Project](https://aip.riken.jp "RikenAIP") in Tokyo, Japan, working with [Pierre Alquier](https://pierrealquier.github.io) and [Emtiyaz Khan](https://emtiyaz.github.io).
+I currently hold a research assistant position at the [Istituto Italiano di Tecnologia](https://iit.it) in the [Computational Statistics and Machine Learning](https://www.iit.it/research/lines/computational-statistics-and-machine-learning) team, working with Professor [Massimiliano Pontil](https://scholar.google.com/citations?user=lcOacs8AAAAJ&hl=en).
+Previously I had a great remote collaboration with the [Approximate Bayesian Inference Team](https://team-approx-bayes.github.io "ApproxBayesTeam") of the [RIKEN Center for Advanced Intelligence Project](https://aip.riken.jp "RikenAIP"), working with [Pierre Alquier](https://pierrealquier.github.io) and [Emtiyaz Khan](https://emtiyaz.github.io).

-This year I graduated the Master [MVA](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/) (Machine Learning and Computer Vision) from [ENS Paris Saclay](https://ens-paris-saclay.fr/en) and obtained the engineering degree of [ENSAE](https://www.ensae.fr/en/) specialising in Statistics.
-Prior to that, I received a BSc in Mathematics from the [Université Paris Dauphine](https://dauphine.psl.eu/en/) and spent a great semester at the [University of Honk Kong](https://www.hku.hk).
+I graduated the Master [MVA](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/) (Machine Learning and Computer Vision) from [ENS Paris Saclay](https://ens-paris-saclay.fr/en) and obtained the engineering degree of [ENSAE](https://www.ensae.fr/en/) specialising in Statistics.
+Prior to that, I received a BSc in Mathematics from the [Université Paris Dauphine](https://dauphine.psl.eu/en/) and spent a thrilling semester at the [University of Honk Kong](https://www.hku.hk).

-At RIKEN I work mainly on the theoretical aspects of Generalized Variational Inference, (sequential) optimisation and meta learning.
+At RIKEN I worked mainly on the theoretical aspects of Generalized Variational Inference, (sequential) optimisation and meta learning.
 I'm also interested in Kernel Methods, Optimal Transport, Gaussian Processes and Reinforcement Learning.

 Teaching
 ======